Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 # Migrating from `catapush-ios-sdk-pod` to Catapush Multiplatform SDK 1.0.0

 The Catapush Multiplatform SDK is the successor to the previous `catapush-ios-sdk-pod` (and to the previous `catapush-android-sdk` on Android).
-It is built with Kotlin Multiplatform and shipped to iOS apps as a pre-built **XCFramework**, distributed via Swift Package Manager.
+On iOS it is shipped as a pre-built **XCFramework**, distributed via Swift Package Manager.

 This guide covers the migration from the previous CocoaPods-based iOS SDK.
 The migration on iOS is more involved than its Android counterpart because the API surface has been modernized for Swift-first usage: the `Catapush` static methods, the dual `CatapushDelegate` / `MessagesDispatchDelegate` protocols, the `MessageIP` CoreData entity and the `CatapushNotificationServiceExtension` subclass have all been replaced.
 The functional model — connect, exchange messages with attachments, receive APNs wakeups, render via a Notification Service Extension, share state with the extension via an App Group — is unchanged.